Rauks/Minecraft-RCON-Console/README.md

   - **502 Bad Gateway**: Unable to connect to the RCON server.
 Please check the values of the `RCON_HOST`, `RCON_PORT` environment variables.
   - **503 Service Unavailable**: The RCON server did not respond as expected.
   - **511 Network Authentication Required**: The RCON server refused the connection.
 Please check the value of the `RCON_PASSWORD` environment variable.

 - `GET /api-docs/openapi.json`: OpenAPI endpoint.
 Returns the [OpenAPI](https://swagger.io/specification/) specification of the API.

 - `GET /metrics`: Prometheus metrics endpoint.
 Returns various metrics about the backend using the [OpenMetrics](https://openmetrics.io/) format.
+More information about the metrics can be found in the [Rocket Prometheus](https://github.com/sd2k/rocket_prometheus) documentation.

 ## Build